Office 2019 vs. Office 2021 – Differences Between the PC Versions

 5. Who is Office 2021 for?

-Office 2021 is suitable for:
+Office 2021 is ideal for:

-Users of computers running Windows 11
+Users of Windows 11 computers

 Companies that do not want to switch to a Microsoft 365 subscription but want to use newer software